KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     true if the vessel is fully loaded into the complete KSP physics engine (false if it's "on rails").

+.. attribute:: Vessel:LOADDISTANCE

+    :type: :struct:`LoadDistance`
+    :access: Get only

+    Returns the load distance object for this vessel.
+The suffixes of this object may be adjusted to change the loading behavior of this vessel.
+Note: these settings are not persistant across flight instances, and will reset the next time you lauch a craft from an editor or the tracking station.

 .. attribute:: Vessel:ISDEAD

     :type: Boolean